Meet the 2019 Master the Mainframe Winners

-Mark Budavari created his first HTML website when he was 11 years old and continues to be passionate about everything IT-related.
+When he was 11 years old, Mark Budavari created his first HTML website.
+He continues to be passionate about everything IT-related.
 As a teenager, he learned about PHP, C#, Linux and IT security.
 In 2015, he stumbled upon the Master the Mainframe contest and got addicted to the challenges, participating several times.

 Yen-Chang Pan has participated in the Master the Mainframe contest for many years.
 He enjoys the chance to solve real-world problems and get different experiences in IBM Z technology.
 He gets excited about solving the tough challenges embedded in the competition.